railsadminteam/rails_admin/docs/ci.md

 2. Go to `Manage Hudson > Configure system`

+3. Type `1` in to `# of executors` to lower CPU usage.

+4. Type `1800` in to `Quiet period` which will make Hudson wait half an hour before starting builds.
+This will conserve CPU and disk usage a lot during times when commits get pushed at high rate as each new build request during the quiet period will reset the build stack and restart quiet period.

-3. Type `en` in to `Locale => Default Language` and check `Ignore browser preference and force this language to all users`.
+5. Type `en` in to `Locale => Default Language` and check `Ignore browser preference and force this language to all users`.
 Note: At the time of writing Finnish translation was incomplete and confusing so I wanted to disable translations completely.

-4. Save (Button is in the very bottom of the screen)
+6. Save (Button is in the very bottom of the screen)

 ### Create a job for RailsAdmin: